-In Denmark it is not a requirement that you, as a citizen in the EU or an EEA country, exchange your driving license into a Danish driving license in order to be able to drive legally.
-Therefore, you can legally drive the same types of vehicles as you are allowed to in accordance with your valid driving license issued in another EU Member State or an EEA country.
+In Denmark it is not a requirement that you, as a citizen in the EU or an EEA country, exchange your driving licence into a Danish driving licence in order to be able to drive legally.
+Therefore, you can legally drive the same types of vehicles as you are allowed to in accordance with your valid driving licence issued in another EU Member State or an EEA country.

-However, you need to be aware that you must meet the age requirements that apply to the issuing of a Danish driving license with the corresponding driving license categories.
+However, you need to be aware that you must meet the age requirements that apply to the issuing of a Danish driving licence with the corresponding driving licence categories.

-As a rule, you do not have to take a driving test in connection with the exchange of your valid driving license issued in an EU country.
+As a rule, you do not have to take a driving test in connection with the exchange of your valid driving licence issued in an EU country.

 Requirements relating to residence

-If you still wish to exchange your valid driving license issued in an EU Member State, you must fulfil the requirements for normal residence in Denmark.
+If you still wish to exchange your valid driving licence issued in an EU Member State, you must fulfil the requirements for normal residence in Denmark.